safe-global/safe-docs/pages/miscellaneous/past-paid-bounties.md

 Details about this issue can be found on [GitHub](https://github.com/safe-global/safe-contracts/issues/229).

 The bug was submitted by [Kevin Foesenek](https://github.com/keviinfoes).
-It was regarded as a "Medium Threat", and a bounty of 5,000 USD has been paid out.
+It was regarded as a "Medium Threat," and a bounty of 5,000 USD has been paid out.

 ## The function `getModulesPaginated` doesn't return all modules